NCES CCD 2024-25 47 schools AL

 How the Huntsville Public-School Landscape Breaks Down

 Huntsville, AL enrolls 26,270 students across 47 public schools reporting to the National Center for Education Statistics.
-The average student-teacher ratio across the city is 18.2:1, Schools must report at least five campuses in a city to appear in this listing, which is why very small towns may redirect to the broader county or state view.
+The average student-teacher ratio across the city is 18.2:1, and the composite quality score, derived from student-teacher ratio, counselor access, gifted-program availability, and CRDC attendance data, averages 41.1/100.
+Schools must report at least five campuses in a city to appear in this listing, which is why very small towns may redirect to the broader county or state view.

 Huntsville school enrollment varies 11× across entities